Private yachts and small craft

 Isolation and quarantine

-All vessel crew/passengers are required to isolate for at least 14 days.
+All vessel crew/passengers are required to isolate for at least 10 days.
 This can include your journey time where this can be verified by Customs.
 You are not permitted to make up isolation time within New Zealand waters (for example by sailing or anchoring coastwise).
+Once in New Zealand waters you must sail to the ‘port of first arrival’ as directed by Customs.
+Currently this is Opua.

 The verification process will include checking for a persistent track from the point of departure, no contact with other places, such as Minerva Reef and communication about intentions and any updates to the journey.

-If you arrive in New Zealand on day 12, having isolated on board with no contact with other people and places on route (subject to verification), you may be able to complete the remaining required isolation time on board the vessel.
+If you arrive in New Zealand having isolated on board with no contact with other people and places on route (subject to verification), you will likely be able to complete the remaining required isolation time on board your vessel.

 Once you, any crew and passengers on board have completed the isolation requirement and returned a negative COVID-19 test result you will be able to disembark your vessel and/or continue your journey to your destination port.
 It may take up to five days to receive your results and you will need to isolate on board until the test results are returned.